XHNAS-FM

 XHNAS-FM is a radio station on 95.5 FM in Navojoa, Sonora, Mexico.
 It is owned by Grupo Audiorama Comunicaciones and is known as KY (pronounced like "calle") with a variety format.

 History

 XENAS-AM received its concession on October 4, 1994.
 It was owned by Grupo Radiorama subsidiary Mensajes Musicales, S.A., and broadcast with 500 watts on 1400 kHz.
 It later moved to 1100 kHz in order to raise its daytime power to 1,000 watts.
+It was known as La Poderosa and broadcast grupera and norteña music before flipping to a romantic format as Nova 1100.
+In 2005, the station launched the Los 40 Principales pop format from Televisa Radio.
+In May 2009, Radiorama's only station in Navojoa was leased to Grupo Larsa Comunicaciones, allowing it to switch to grupera under the name La Única.

-XENAS was sold to Larsa when Radiorama exited Sonora, and in 2011, it migrated to FM as XHNAS-FM 95.5.
+In 2011, XENAS migrated to FM as XHNAS-FM 95.5.
 During this time, some news programs from XEGL-AM 1270 "La Nuestra Radio" aired on XHNAS-FM.
+In mid-2013, it switched to pop as Sin Límites.
+It kept the pop format by flipping to Los 40 Principales in March 2015, which only lasted until August 1, when Larsa debuted its Toño adult hits format on the station.

-This station reverted to control of Audiorama (a related company to Radiorama) a decade later, and on October 4, 2021, the station formally relaunched as KY using imaging debuted on Audiorama's XHDK-FM Guadalajara in 2020.
+In mid-2021, Larsa ceased operating XHNAS-FM.
+It reverted to control of its owner, Grupo Audiorama Comunicaciones (a related company to Radiorama).
+On October 4, 2021, the station formally relaunched as KY using imaging debuted on Audiorama's XHDK-FM Guadalajara in 2020.